Introduction

 How martial arts instills discipline:

-Repetition and practice: Kids must repeat movements until they master them, teaches patience and persistence.
+Repetition and practice: Kids must repeat movements until they master them, which teaches patience and persistence.

 Listening to instructors: Following commands improves obedience and respect.